On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: Concluding remarks

 In order to avoid to deal with the intractability of label-splitting, we also analyzed the complexity of various element removal techniques to render a $\tau$-implementable TS, for similar types $\tau\cup\omega$ with $\emptyset\not=\omega\subseteq\{\inp,\out, \used,\free\}$.
-Unfortunately, it turns out that these techniques are also NP-complete for $\tau$, and all implementations.
-Hence, it remains future work to investigate whether other techniques that make TS implementable may have a better complexity, as, for example, the insertion of states, edges or events.
+Unfortunately, it turns out that these techniques are also NP-complete for (almost) all $\tau$'s, and all implementations.
+There is however a single case that, surprisingly, remains undetermined: the complexity for event-removal when $\omega=\emptyset$.
+Hence, it remains for future work to investigate this special case, and to search for other techniques that may have a better complexity to make a TS implementable, like for example the insertion of states, edges or events.

 Moreover, one might consider $\kappa$ as a parameter and investigate the discussed modification techniques from the point of view of parameterized complexity.